 Patients’ Privacy and security of health organizations are necessary to protect the privacy of patients and employees.
 HIPAA requires all health organizations to establish and maintain an effective privacy program that protects the privacy of individually identifiable health information.
-Health organizations must implement appropriate safeguards to protect this information, including proper security measures and procedures.
+Health organizations must implement appropriate safeguards to protect this information, including HIPAA audit controls as well as proper security measures and procedures.
 HIPAA compliance is a top priority for all organizations that are subject to HIPAA privacy and security regulations.

 Due to the sensitive nature of HIPAA information, it is essential that you have a HIPAA compliance plan in place to protect your organization’s data.
 HIPAA compliance software can help you streamline your HIPAA compliance process and ensure that your organization meets all of the requirements of HIPAA privacy and security.
 HIPAA compliance requirements vary depending on the type of health organization, but all organizations must adhere to at least some of the following standards:

 Implement appropriate safeguards to protect personally identifiable health information:

 HIPAA compliance mandates that healthcare organizations take appropriate measures to protect the Personally Identifiable Health Information (PII) of their patients.
 These safeguards may include but are not limited to the use of encryption, firewalls, and secure access controls.
 In order to ensure that patient information is kept confidential and protected from unauthorized access, HIPAA also imposes certain compliance requirements on healthcare organizations.
 For example, healthcare organizations must ensure that all electronic health records (EHRs) are HIPAA-compliant and that all employees with access to PII are properly trained on the proper handling and using of this information.